klarm/KMCard/README.md

 </p>

 # Introduction
 **RVCard** is a lightweight, high-performance solution for creating dynamic UI components.
-It supports building reusable UI components by writing XML layouts and supports flexible combinations between UI components.
+It supports building reusable UI components by writing XML layouts and flexible combinations of UI components.
 There are various forms of embedding RVCard in your existing implementation.
 See the **Demo** and **How to Start** for more detail.

 # Main Features
-- Supports the description of UI components by writing XML layouts with standard flex syntax.
+- Supports describing UI components by writing XML layouts with standard flex syntax.
-- layout and combine UI components asynchronously，high-performance.
+- layouts and combines UI components asynchronously，high-performance.
 - Supports custom tags and attributes in XML layouts.
-- Supports adaptation protocol-standard data structure and structured non-standard data.
+- Supports adaptation both protocol-standard data structure and structured non-standard data.

 # Demo
 the demo app contains the following: